MisterXY89/chat-doc/HACKING.md

 xx

 ### Model Training
+As training times are quite long and the necessary GPU memory is high, we use AWS to train the model.
+Because the training is quite expensive with ~ 2.5$ per hour, hyperparameter optimization is not feasible for the scope of this project.
+To still provide some form of optimization, we perform prompt-engineering & -tuning to optimize the model for our specific task.
+Additionally, we also provide and collect multiple data sources for future training and optimization.

 <!-- two runs -->
 As of now, we have trained two models, the first (13B) on the ICD-11 dataset and the other (7B) one on the XXX dataset.